-How does a battery charger work?
-Different types of battery chargers
+Lead acid battery Charger - How does a battery charger work?

-All chargers draw Alternating Current (AC) grid power and convert to Direct Current.
-In the process, there will be some AC ripples which need to be kept to less than 3%.
+All chargers draw Alternating Current (AC) grid power and convert it to Direct Current.
+In the process, there will be some AC ripples that need to be kept to less than 3%.
 Some of the battery chargers in the market have features to filter the ripples, which would otherwise harm the battery during charging.
-In any case, it is better to use 3 phase supply since single-phase current has 10 % ripple.
+In any case, it is better to use 3 phase supply since the single-phase current has a 10 % ripple.
+All chargers draw Alternating Current (AC) grid power and convert it to Direct Current.
+In the process, there will be some AC ripples that need to be kept to less than 3%.
+Some of the battery chargers in the market have features to filter the ripples, which would otherwise harm the battery during charging.
+In any case, it is better to use 3 phase supply since the single-phase current has a 10 % ripple.

 Constant voltage allows the full current of the battery charger to flow into the battery until the power supply reaches its preset voltage.
 The current will then taper down to a minimum value once that voltage level is reached.
 The battery can be left connected to the battery charger until ready for use and will remain at that “float voltage”, trickle charging to compensate for normal battery self-discharge.